Fanari railway station: Facilities

 The Station is now a basic halt, with few facilities.
 There are no waiting rooms (as the station building is rundown and seemingly abandoned.
 The station is (as of 2020) unstaffed, with no ticket-purchasing facilities or parking.

 Services

-Today, the station is served by direct lines to the rest of Greece via Palaiofarsalos, served by intercity trains to Athens, Larissa and Thessaloniki.
-Previously Thessaly Railways operated a narrow gauge service to Volos.

 In August 2009, TrainOSE S.A. proceeded to a drastic cutback of passenger services on Thessaly lines.
 As of Spring 2020, There are ten (five in each direction) Regional express services on Palaiofarsalos-Kalambaka Line.
 In addition, there is one Regional express train to Athens from Kalambaka and back (884/885).

+Until 2023 the station was served by direct lines to the rest of Greece via Palaiofarsalos, served by intercity trains to Athens, Larissa and Thessaloniki.
+Previously Thessaly Railways operated a narrow gauge service to Volos.
+However no trains currently (2026) call at this station due to track renewal work.

+Note: It also announced in September 2023 the resumption of the rail replacement bus connecting Palaiofarsalos to Kalambaka, due to damage coursed by a mega-storm in September.